mahalel/wltrack/README.md

-# WLTrak - Weightlifting Tracking Application
+# WLTrack - Weightlifting Tracking Application

-WLTrak is a minimal web application built with the GOTH stack (Go, templ, HTMX) for tracking weightlifting progress.
+WLTrack is a minimal web application built with the GOTH stack (Go, templ, HTMX) for tracking weightlifting progress.
 It allows users to record their weightlifting workouts, track exercises, and visualize progress over time.

 ## Features